tfabris/BlueGigaEmpeg/README.txt

   Displays Bluetooth module's current list of paired devices.

   SET BT PAIR *
   Deletes all saved Bluetooth pairings on the Bluetooth module.
+The asterisk is important, it's the part that does the deleting.

+  SET CONTROL RECONNECT *
+  Turns off automatic reconnection attempts on the Bluetooth module until the next time it pairs up with something.

   RESET
   Reboots the Bluetooth module, saving current settings.
 Does not erase any